List of Linux Environment Variables and How to Set Them

 Generally, Linux environment variables are available globally and system-wide.
 As such, the subshells and child processes can also access these variables.

-Structurally, Linux environment variables have a key-value pair structure, separated by an equal sign.
-Note that the names of the variables are case-sensitive, and they should be in upper case.
+Linux environment variables have a key-value pair structure, separated by an equal (=) sign.
+Note that the names of the variables are case-sensitive and should be in uppercase for instant identification.

 VARIABLE_NAME=value